 Junior student-athletes will have the opportunity to have a conversation with Carnegie Mellon Associate Vice President of Student Affairs and Director of Athletics Josh Centor, who will facilitate a conversation about leadership and how his athletic experiences have helped shape his life and role at the university.

-Year Three (Spring): Defining Individual Leadership (1 unit) – Buddy Hobart
+Year Three (Spring): Defining Individual Leadership (1 point) – Buddy Hobart

 Junior student-athletes with at least four units of core curriculum completed are eligible to participate in DISC Assessment training with Buddy Hobart, President and CEO of Solutions21 and Tartan Men’s Basketball alum.
 The student-athletes complete an individual leadership assessment through this program and Hobart leads a discussion on the different types of leadership that exist.
 He stresses the importance of understanding your own style while appreciating differing approaches to leadership, and the strengths and weaknesses of both.

-Year Four (Fall): Captains – Leading and Motivating (1 unit) – Greg Shelley (Captain’s Circle)
+Year Four (Fall): Captains – Leading and Motivating (1 point) – Greg Shelley (Captain’s Circle)

 A leadership session specifically designed for captains, this session will connect the captains from all the sports for an engaging session about how to lead and motivate a variety of different individuals.
 Topics covered will include in-depth looks at different styles of leadership, emotional intelligence, and successful ways to motivate others.

-Year Four (Spring): Being a Leader in Your Own Life (1 unit)
+Year Four (Spring): Being a Leader in Your Own Life (1 point)

 All senior student-athletes are invited to the Athletics Senior Dinner where they will hear from different speakers on the transition from college student to successful career-minded individual.
 Alum Roger Roble, president of Roble, Belko & Company speaks on what to expect when the cheering stops, while alum and retired Tartan Cross Country Head Coach Dario Donatelli emphasizes the importance of giving back to the community and serving as a strong mentor to young people.